 Integrated service delivery (ISD) is designed to help individuals facing challenges to economic stability gain access to the services they need to achieve self-sufficiency.
 The Working Families Success Network (WFSN) supports ISD across three pillars: (1) employment and career advancement, (2) financial and asset-building services, and (3) income enhancements and work supports.
 In the WFSN, organizations are expected to meet each participant’s needs through services across the three pillars, and have flexibility in how they deliver those services.

-The article primarily identifies promising practices for providing participants with goal setting strategies for self-sufficiency. “[The authors] conducted a survey of 71 WFSN organizations in 2016 and visited 8 of them in 2017.
-[Their] research suggests that goal setting may encourage participants to access services in multiple pillars; according to [their] survey analysis, working with participants to set goals is associated with participants receiving services in two pillars.
-This brief presents four strategies that have shown promise—both during [the authors’] visits and in the research literature—for supporting goal setting and that could be used to connect participants with services designed to help them become self-sufficient.
-Because both ISD and goal setting and pursuit are processes that take place over time, these strategies may give practitioners ideas for how to provide ongoing support to participants as they pursue economic stability” (p.1).
+The article primarily identifies promising practices for providing participants with goal setting strategies for self-sufficiency.
+The authors conducted a survey of 71 WFSN organizations in 2016 and visited 8 of them in 2017.
+Their research suggests that goal setting may encourage participants to access services in multiple pillars; according to their survey analysis, working with participants to set goals is associated with participants receiving services in two pillars.
+This brief presents four strategies that have shown promise—both during the authors visits and in the research literature—for supporting goal setting and that could be used to connect participants with services designed to help them become self-sufficient.
+Because both ISD and goal setting and pursuit are processes that take place over time, these strategies may give practitioners ideas for how to provide ongoing support to participants as they pursue economic stability.

-The authors “visited several WFSN organizations that exemplify this general strategy of setting and documenting goals….[The brief] presents four strategies that can be used to support goal setting and pursuit, along with examples of specific practices implemented by WFSN organizations.
-[The authors] conclude with a discussion of considerations for implementing these strategies” (p.2).
+The authors visited several WFSN organizations that exemplify this general strategy of setting and documenting goals.
+The brief presents four strategies that can be used to support goal setting and pursuit, along with examples of specific practices implemented by WFSN organizations.
+The authors conclude with a discussion of considerations for implementing these strategies.

 Major Findings & Recommendations